NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Cart.md

 * __SRA XML__: Experiment, analysis and run metadata files associated with the files in the cart
 * __File Metadata__: Metadata of the files in the cart (file properties, associated entities and workflow information if applicable).

+Although an entire cart could be downloaded from Web Browsers, those are not ideally equipped to download very large files, in particular due to the absence of a retry/resume mechanism.
+To improve user experience we implemented a limit of 5 GB for direct download.
+Over 5 GB it is recommended to use the GDC Data Transfer Tool.

 __Note__: when downloading multiple files from the GDC Data Portal, those files are automatically bundled-up into one single Gzipped (.tar.gz) file.